 4 Ways to Charge for Your Social Media Management Services

-There are 4 different ways to charge for your services:
+We have discussed 4 different pricing models that you can use to charge your clients for your services:

 1. Hourly